 The Committee strongly encourages personal interviews.
 Preferential consideration will be given to applicants who are residents of Indiana.
-Any nonresident who wishes to be interviewed should notify the Director of Records and Admissions in time to be scheduled for a November interview.

 Admission to Advanced Standing.
 Credentials indicating satisfactory completion of courses in a school which has at least comparable preliminary requirements and maintains a similar curriculum will be considered for admission of a student to the School at an advanced level.
 Examinations in all subjects may be required of applicants for advanced standing.
 Occasionally, graduates of foreign dental schools who desire a degree from Indiana University may be admitted.
 These students are given a special course of study which requires a minimum of three years.